caffeine-suite/caffeine-script/README.md

 ln -s ../../caffeine-script
 cd ..

-# make sure node_modules/.bin/caf is in your path
+# if you install globally, caf will be in your path
 node_modules/.bin/caf demo.caf

 # you can also run the tests: